 It is extremely important to seek veterinary care when it comes to eye conditions as failure to do so could result in loss of vision.

-There are many possible causes of conjunctivitis in cats which can loosely be divided into infectious or non-infectious.
-The most common causes of conjunctivitis in cats are FHV-1, Calicivirus and Feline Chlamydophilia.
-All of which produce flu-like symptoms.
+The cause may be infectious or non-infectious.
+The most common causes of conjunctivitis in cats are FHV-1, Calicivirus and Feline Chlamydophilia, all of which produce flu-like symptoms.

-Feline herpesvirus (FHV-1) is an acute upper respiratory tract infection.
-It is seen most often in kittens and overcrowded environments such as shelters.
+- Feline herpesvirus (FHV-1) is an acute upper respiratory tract infection, kittens and cats in overcrowded environments such as shelters are most commonly affected.

-Calicivirus is another common upper respiratory infection which is most often seen in kittens, overcrowded environments or immunocompromised cats.
-Between 80-90% of upper respiratory infections are caused by FHV-1 or Calicivirus.
+- Calicivirus is another common upper respiratory infection which is most often seen in kittens, overcrowded environments or immunocompromised cats.
+FHV-1 and Calicivirus are responsible for 80-90% of upper respiratory infections in cats.

-Mycoplasma are an unusual class of bacteria which lack cell walls.
+- Mycoplasma is an unusual class of bacteria which lack cell walls.

 Most bacterial infections occur secondary to viral infections when irritation or damage to the sensitive tissues of the eyes expose them to opportunistic bacterial infections, common pathogens include Streptococci and Staphylococci.